Low-Sugar Plant-Based Snack Formulation for the Indian Market

 Sweeteners Why it works Where it fits best

-Stevia (INS 960) Natural, zero-calorie, intense sweetness Protein bites, granola, and traditional tastes
+Stevia (INS 960) Natural, zero-calorie, intense sweetness Protein bites, granola, and traditional sweets

 Erythritol (INS 968) Bulks up volume, mild sweetness without calories Snack bars, coated nuts, baked snacks